afhpayne/slackutils/README.md

 1. Searches for a program in the local clone or user folder<br />
 2. Copies the slackbuild to a 'build' directory --> default = ~/slackstack/[program_name]-tree<br />
 3. Scans the slackbuild for dependencies and copies *those* slackbuilds to the build directory<br />
-4. Recursively scans all dependecies for additional dependencies... and so on until every *needed* slackbuild has been copied to the build directory<br />
+4. Recursively scans all dependencies for additional dependencies... and so on until every *needed* slackbuild has been copied to the build directory<br />
 5. Creates a text file to show the installation order of the slackbuilds
 6. Sets the *.SlackBuild file permissions in each folder to executable